omahs/imx-docs/docs/main/guides/link-sdk/link-mintbyfiat.md

 `Link.mintByFiat` should only be called when user is authenticated and logged in, otherwise it will require user to reconnect
 :::

-To initialize the mint by fiat process marketplace needs to call the mintByFiat function:
+To initialize the mint by fiat process dApp needs to call the mintByFiat function:

 ```typescript
 await link.mintByFiat({